-BA062I AMA A Manager's Guide to Human Behavior
+BA062I AMA-A Manager's Guide to Human Behavior

+2.5 class hrs/wk, for 5 wks, 1 cr.
 Focuses on the skills necessary to inspire employees to high performance, maximize positive impact on others, deal with on-thejob conflict, develop more productive working relationships, establish rapport and mutual trust, and receive performance feedback.
 Designed for management and supervisors in business, industry and government.
 Class fee \$126.
 Offered as needed.

-BA062J AMA Successful Negotiating 2.5 class hrs/wk, for 5 weeks, 1 cr.
+BA062J AMA-Successful Negotiating 2.5 class hrs/wk, for 5 weeks, 1 cr.